Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals: Introduction

 \section{Introduction}

-The final-parsec problem refers to the possible stalling of supermassive black hole binaries (SMBHBs) at separations of $\lesssim 1\,\mathrm{pc}$.
-In nearly spherical, collisionless galactic nuclei, inefficient loss-cone refilling leaves too few scatterers or torques to drive further hardening into the gravitational-wave-dominated regime~\cite{1980Natur.287..307B, Quinlan_1996, Merritt_2005, Vasiliev_2015}.
+The final-parsec problem refers to a potential stall in the hardening of supermassive black hole binaries (SMBHBs) at semimajor axes $a\!\lesssim\!1\,\mathrm{pc}$, before gravitational-wave (GW) radiation dominates the orbital evolution.
+In nearly spherical, collisionless galactic nuclei, interactions with stars exhaust the phase-space region of low--angular-momentum (loss-cone) orbits that intersect the binary.
+Because relaxation-driven refilling is inefficient in this geometry, the scattering-induced hardening rate may become too small for the binary to bridge the gap to the GW-dominated regime within a Hubble time~\cite{1980Natur.287..307B, Quinlan_1996, Merritt_2005, Vasiliev_2015}.
 A variety of astrophysical mechanisms have been proposed to address this challenge, introducing additional dynamical dissipation.
 These include triaxial potentials to enhance loss-cone replenishment, three-body scattering with stars or dark matter~\cite{2004ApJ...606..788M, Berczik_2006, Vasiliev_2015, Gualandris_2016}, and dynamical friction to accelerate binary mergers~\cite{Chen:2025jch, bromley2023supermassiveblackholebinaries, koo2024finalparsecproblemblack, Shen:2023pan, Fischer_2024, Hu_2025, Ding:2025nxe}.